llvm/llvm-project/llvm/docs/Telemetry.rst

 The framework consists of four important classes:

-* `llvm::telemetry::Telemeter`: The class responsible for collecting and transmitting telemetry data.
-This is the main point of interaction between the framework and any tool that wants to enable telemery.
+* ``llvm::telemetry::Manager``: The class responsible for collecting and transmitting telemetry data.
+This is the main point of interaction between the framework and any tool that wants to enable telemetry.
-* `llvm::telemetry::TelemetryInfo`: Data courier
+* ``llvm::telemetry::TelemetryInfo``: Data courier
-* `llvm::telemetry::Destination`: Data sink to which the Telemetry framework sends data.
+* ``llvm::telemetry::Destination``: Data sink to which the Telemetry framework sends data.
   Its implementation is transparent to the framework.
-  It is up to the vendor to decide which pieces of data to forward and where to forward them to their final storage.
+  It is up to the vendor to decide which pieces of data to forward and where to forward them to for their final storage.
-* `llvm::telemetry::Config`: Configurations on the `Telemeter`.
+* ``llvm::telemetry::Config``: Configurations for the ``Manager``.

 .. image:: llvm_telemetry_design.png

 How to implement and interact with the API
 ------------------------------------------

-To use Telemetry in your tool, you need to provide a concrete implementation of the `Telemeter` class and `Destination`.
+To use Telemetry in your tool, you need to provide a concrete implementation of the ``Manager`` class and ``Destination``.

-1) Define a custom `Telemeter` and `Destination`
+1) Define a custom ``Manager`` and ``Destination``

 .. code-block:: c++

-    // This destination just prints the given entry to a stdout.
+    // This destination just prints the given entry to stdout.
     // In "real life", this would be where you forward the data to your
     // custom data storage.
     class MyStdoutDestination : public llvm::telemetry::Destination {
     public:
       Error emitEntry(const TelemetryInfo* Entry) override {
          return sendToBlackBox(Entry);
       }

     private:
       Error sendToBlackBox(const TelemetryInfo* Entry) {
-          // This could send the data anywhere.
+          // This could send the data anywhere, but we're simply sending it to
-          // But we're simply sending it to stdout for the example. llvm::outs() << entryToString(Entry) << "\n";
+	  // stdout for the example.
+          llvm::outs() << entryToString(Entry) << "\n";
           return llvm::success();
       }